IgniparousTempest/IgniparousTempest.github.io/_posts/2018-04-30-Whatsapp-Message-Analysis.md

 - moment-js
 ---

-This is all preocessed locally in JavaScript, so your messages are perfectly safe :) It is all written in javascript, so it may take a while.
-You may examine the source code [here]({{ site.baseurl }}/assets/js/whatsapp-processor.js).
+This tool processes your conversation log in WhatsApp to give you some interesting insights, see the bottom of the page for help.
+It is all preocessed locally in JavaScript, so your messages are perfectly safe :) That said, JavaScript is a bit slow, so it may take a while.
+You may examine the source code [here]({{ site.baseurl }}/assets/js/whatsapp-processor.js), be kind it is poorly optimised.

 <script type="text/javascript" src="{{ site.baseurl }}/assets/js/whatsapp-processor.js"></script>